carvel-dev/carvel/proposals/ytt/003-openapi-schemas/README.md

 ytt --data-values-inspect -ojson    # prints values as json

 # New flags
-ytt --data-values-schema-inspect -o openapi     # prints data values schema files as an OpenAPI Document
+ytt --data-values-schema-inspect -o openapi[,yaml]   # prints data values schema as an OpenAPI Document (in YAML format; this is the default) ytt --data-values-schema-inspect -o openapi,json     # prints data values schema as an OpenAPI Document (in JSON format)

 # Additional New flags
 ytt --data-values-inspect -o openapi    # prints values files as OpenAPI Document